 Blandowski was appointed Government Zoologist in 1854 when the Museum of Natural and Economic Geology (precursor to the National Museum of Victoria, and Museums Victoria) was founded.
 He had migrated from the Kingdom of Prussia (now Poland) to Adelaide in 1849, then on to the goldfields of Victoria in 1851.
 Krefft, originally from Duchy of Brunswick (now Germany), immigrated to New York City circa 1850, then to Australia and the Victorian goldfields in 1852.
-Blandowski was entrusted with a second expedition to the Lower Murray; the first expedition in 1849 had failed under the leadership of Mr Surveyor White.
-Blandowski selected two assistants to accompany him on the expedition, Gerard Krefft and James Manson.
-Krefft was hired to collect and sketch specimens on the Lower Murray expedition, and subsequently appointed to catalogue the specimens at the National Museum of Victoria in 1858.
-The catalogue work Krefft was hired to complete in 1858 is documented in Blandowski’s Catalogue.
+Blandowski was entrusted with an expedition to the Lower Murray; a previous expedition in 1849 had failed under the leadership of Surveyor Edward White.
+Blandowski had several assistants to accompany him on the expedition, including Gerard Krefft and later James Manson, who joined the expedition in February 1857.
+Krefft was hired as an artist on the Lower Murray Expedition but also worked on labelling specimens and adding information to Blandowski’s Catalogue, and subsequently employed by McCoy in February 1858 to select specimens to be kept by the National Museum of Victoria.

-Mondellimin, named by the Nyeri Nyeri Indigenous peoples, about 480 kilometres from Melbourne, also known as Chaffey Landing at Merbein, near Mildura, was the permanent campsite for the expedition from April to December 1857.
+Mondellimin, name derived from Mondellunddellun used by the local Yarree community, about 480 kilometres from Melbourne, also known as Chaffey Landing at Merbein, near Mildura, was the permanent campsite for the expedition from April to December 1857.
 “On the 6th of August he [Blandowski] left the camp in charge of Krefft and Manson and proceeded towards Melbourne with his valuable collections of specimens of natural history, which had been accumulating in his tent during his long sojourn at Mondellimin, to the extent of 28 boxes and parcels, containing in all about 16,000 specimens” (South Australian Register, 15 October 1857, p.3).
+Part of the collection had already shipped from Echuca, and specimens collected after Blandowski returned to Melbourne, came back with Krefft in December 1857.
 Blandowski attributed the specimens acquired largely due to the collecting skills of the local Indigenous peoples and acknowledged the taxidermy work of Krefft and Manson.

-Although it was reported that 16,000 specimens were collected, less than 3389 specimens were catalogued.
+Blandowski’s Catalogue lists 17,434 specimens were collected, under 3389 catalogue numbers.
 Krefft catalogued specimens 1 to 3389, leaving some lines blank, recording specimen number, name of specimen, description of the specimen (although this was mostly left blank), number of specimens, locality whence obtained, donor’s name (also left blank), and remarks.
-Each specimen has geospatial information allowing scientists to pinpoint where the specimen occurred at a point in time, making the locality data documented in Blandowski’s Catalogue extremely valuable.
+Each specimen has general locality information allowing scientists to estimate where the specimen occurred at a point in time.